-Since the book’s release, Davis has been visiting libraries and universities — she will visit the University of Maryland, Baltimore County on April 11 — but most importantly, she has been re-visiting the retirement homes she originally interviewed at, reporting back to the people who hold her research most dear.
+Since the book’s release, Davis has been visiting libraries and universities – she will speak at the University of Maryland, Baltimore County on April 11 – but most importantly, she has been re-visiting the retirement homes where she originally interviewed, reporting back to the people who hold her research most dear.
 This past Wednesday, she found herself in the auditorium of Edenwald Continuing Care Retirement Community in Towson (“Exceptional Neighborhood, Extraordinary Living”) speaking to a half-filled room of people who very likely would not describe themselves as elderly.

 Davis, who is quite tall in person, with red-brown curly hair cropped close to her head, stopped to talk with some of the residents before her presentation – some she knew personally, and others, well, they just wanted the chance to share their memories too.